cloudlinux/user-docs-solo-cloudlinux/docs/faq/README.md

 Yes, they will.

-### Why are the emails from the Website Monitoring tool not coming?
+### Why I don't receive emails from the Website Monitoring tool?

 Please verify your cPanel firewall settings.